Garlic Parmesan Knots

 Instructions

-• Add flour until it the dough pulls away from the side of the bowl.
+• Add the flour a cup at a time until the dough pulls away from the side of the bowl.
 The dough should be elastic and tacky but not so sticky that it heavily sticks to the palm of your hand.
 Do not add too much flour!

 • Divide dough in half, and each half into 16 portions.
 Form into knots or breadsticks or roll shape.

-• Spread on melted butter and seasoning topping (see below).
+• Spread on melted butter and seasoning topping using a silicone pastry brush.
 Make sure each surface of the dough is covered by the butter or it will dry out.

 • Let rise uncovered for an hour or until doubled.